Dinozaurs: Episodes

 Kaito, Rena, Naomi, Dr. Abbott, and Professor Takuda travel to a volcanic island filled with life force.
 There are three mini-Dinozaurs on the island, which are rogue.
 A man named Gomez catches them to sell as specimens as the Dino Knights realize that these are the Dino Weapons.
-Unfortunately, the Drago Clones arrive, and the Dino Knights must face them if they are to get the weapons.
+The Drago Clones then arrive and the Dino Knights must face them if they are to get the weapons.